 Dealing with Rocky Soil

 Oftentimes, when new homes are built, soil fill or topsoil are brought in to create a future lawn.
-However, this layer of fill or topsoil is usually only spread 4-12 inches (10-30 cm.) deep using whatever inexpensive fill they can to get by.
+However, this layer of fill or topsoil is usually only spread 4 to 12 inches (10-31 cm.) deep, using whatever inexpensive fill they can to get by.
 Normally, a depth of 4 inches (10 cm.), which is sufficient for lawn grasses to grow in, is what you get.
 What this means is that when you go to plant your landscape or garden, it is not long before you hit the rocky subsoil that lies beneath the illusion of a lush green yard.
-If you’re lucky, or specifically requested it, the contractor put in topsoil of at least 12 inches (30 cm.) deep.
+If you’re lucky or specifically requested it, the contractor puts in topsoil of at least 12 inches (31 cm.) deep.

 How to Get Rid of Rocks in Soil

 Plants and nature have learned to adapt to the rocky subsoil of earth by creating natural deposits of organic matter on top of the rocks below.
-When plants and animals die in nature, they decompose into nutrient rich organic matter that future plants can root and thrive in.
-So while there really is no quick, easy remedy of how to get rid of rocks in soil, we can adapt.
+When plants and animals die in nature, they decompose into nutrient-rich organic matter that future plants can root and thrive in.
+So, while there really is no quick, easy remedy of how to get rid of rocks in the soil, we can adapt.

 One method of dealing with rocky soil is to create raised beds or berms for plants to grow in, above the rocky soil.
 These raised beds or berms should be at least 6 inches (15 cm.) deep, but the deeper the better for larger, deep rooting plants.